imjasonh/build-1/docs/buildstrategies.md

 ## ko

-The `ko` ClusterBuilderStrategy is using [ko](https://github.com/google/ko)'s publish command to build an image from a Golang main package.
+The `ko` ClusterBuildStrategy is using [ko](https://github.com/google/ko)'s publish command to build an image from a Golang main package.

 ### Installing ko Strategy